TheOdinProject/curriculum/nodeJS/express/controllers.md

 #### Application-level middleware

-Application-level middleware are bound to an *instance of Express* using `app.use` or using `app.<METHOD>` (e.g. `app.get`, `app.post`) functions.
+Application-level middleware are bound to an *instance of Express* using `app.use` or using `app.METHOD` (e.g. `app.get`, `app.post`) functions.
 These are middleware functions that are executed in every incoming request matching the specified path.
 If you don't specify a path, the path defaults to `/` which will match every incoming request.
 As with any middleware functions, they will not run if the request-response cycle ends before reaching them.
 Typically, these middleware functions are placed on top of your application code to ensure they always run first.

 Very common built-in middleware functions that you will likely use are the following: